reitsmairis/xrbs/README.md

 Author: Iris Reitsma <br />
 Co-authors: Dr. Juan Hernandez Santisteban & Jari van opijnen <br />
-Data for the project is obtained by:
-- Dr. Nathalie Degenaar (2013-2014)
-- Aastha S. Parikh & Prof. Dr. Rudy Wijnands (2018)
-- Dr. Renee Ludlam (2018)

 ## About the Project
 This project is a thesis for the Master Physics and Astronomy with the track Astronomy and Astrophysics at the University of Amsterdam.
 The project was started in September 2022 and ended in August 2023.